stonemjs/docs/src/docs/router/binding.md

 Handle `undefined` when needed, throw smart errors, and keep your resolution logic minimal.

-Stone Router takes care of the boilerplate — so you can focus on your domain logic, not your plumbing.
+Stone Router takes care of the boilerplate, so you can focus on your domain logic, not your plumbing.
 Feel the power of the Continuum! 😎